Update October 15, 2015

 - For dependent coverage age 19 or over – Dependent Age 19 to 26 Enrollment/Change Form.
 For a Handicapped Dependent, a Handicapped Dependent Application.
 The accompanying birth certificate(s) must show the parent-child relationship to the insured or his/her spouse.

 - Verify that the form above is completed accurately and completely.
 Ensure that the employee has checked the information entered on his/her forms, and has signed and dated all forms.
 Be sure to indicate the date of hire and agency/division number.

 - Photocopy completed GIC form and file it in the employee’s personnel file.

 - Send all other original signed forms to the GIC by the Annual Enrollment deadline.

 The employee should be automatically enrolled in pre-tax health insurance deductions unless he/she opts out of participating.
 This is known as a Section 125 Plan.

 HEALTH INSURANCE CHANGES

-During Annual Enrollment, employees may change their health plan election.
+During Annual Enrollment, employees may change their health plan election, change from individual to family, family to individual, or remove dependent(s) from family plan.
 The change will go into effect that July 1.

 For employees already in a GIC plan who wish to make any of these changes during Annual Enrollment:

 - Employee completes and signs Municipal Enrollment/Change Form (Form-1MUN).

 - Verify that the form is completed accurately and completely.
 Ensure that you and the employee have signed and dated all forms.

-- Enter the new health plan premium deduction into your payroll system.
+- Enter the new health plan premium deduction or coverage change into your payroll system.

 - Photocopy completed GIC form and file in the employee’s personnel file.